ZiningWang/Sparse_Pooling/README.md

 ## Claim

 Sparse Pooling is for fusing feature maps from different views and sources.
 Sparsity comes from the sparse correspondences between cells, such as point cloud.
-It is not restricted to detection but also useful for segmentation.
+The layer is not only restricted to detection but also useful for segmentation.
 The main part is based on [**Fusing Bird View LIDAR Point Cloud and Front View Camera Image for Deep Object Detection**](https://arxiv.org/abs/1711.06703), but the SHPL introduced in the paper is also implemented to other fusion-based detection networks in this repository.

 As the majority of the code comes from many existing repositories, including [MV3D_TF](https://github.com/leeyevi/MV3D_TF), [Avod-FPN](https://github.com/kujason/avod), [VoxelNet](https://github.com/jeasinema/VoxelNet-tensorflow) and [MSCNN](https://github.com/zhaoweicai/mscnn).
 If there is any thing inappropriate, please contact me through wangzining@berkeley.edu.